timothywarner/psarmtools/README.md

+# Welcome to the Azure Resource Manager Toolkit!
+Here you will find a collection of PowerShell modules designed to make your life working with ARM a bit easier.

+Please feel free to submit fixes and enhancements via the GitHub pull request system.
+You can reach me directly at timothywarner316@gmail.com.
+Thanks for stopping by!

-# New-ARMNamingConvention
+## New-ARMNamingConvention
 This PowerShell function generates an Azure Resource Manager naming convention in accordance with best practices and and naming limitations.

-## Usage
+### Usage
-The function has two (mandatory) parameters:
+The function has two mandatory parameters:

-* **Project**: Your project name must begin with a letter and contain no more than four characters
+* **Project**: Your project ID must begin with a letter and contain no more than four characters
 * **Environment**: You can specify Development, Staging, Testing, or Production

 Here's an example showing partial output: